bloomingtonblades/hs-website/content/schedule.md

 2020-21 Team Indiana Tryouts
 ----------------------------
-Team Indiana tryouts have been rescheduled due to COVID-19.
+**Updated** --- Team Indiana tryouts have been rescheduled due to COVID-19.
 As the situation continues to evolve, check the [ISHSHA website][ishsha] for schedule details and updates.
 Tryouts will be in Fort Wayne at the [SportONE Parkview Icehouse <span class="icon fa-map-marker"></span>][icefw].

-June 6, 2020 --- 18U Boys Tryouts (incoming Juniors and Seniors).

 July 11, 2020 --- 16U Boys Tryouts (incoming Freshmen and Sophomores).

+July 18, 2020 --- 18U Boys Tryouts (incoming Juniors and Seniors).

 2020-21 Registration